ValleysEnduro/Dev2/README.md

 A lightningly fast, responsive and lightweight in appearance web app with awesome SEO and analytics using bootstrap 5.

 ### Features When Completed
-+ CMS for blog content
++ CMS and site builder
     + Rich text editor
     + Image compression and WebP conversion
     + SEO